dockAPI/DockBackend/README.md

 # DockAPI Backend

-DockAPI Backend is a RESTful API designed to manage projects with Docker configurations.
+DockAPI is a Unified cloud platform and API hub designed to manage projects with Docker configurations.
 It allows users to upload project details including GitHub link, Docker configurations, and documentation links.
 This API is built using Spring Boot and MongoDB.

 ## Features